COVID Vaccine Facts and Myths

 Fact: You cannot get COVID-19 from a vaccine.

-Vaccines work by training your body into developing immunity to a germ but not actually making you sick.
+Vaccines work by helping your body develop immunity to a germ but not actually making you sick.
 Your body detects what seems to be the germ and makes antibodies protect you in the future.
 Having side effects is actually a sign that the vaccine is triggering your immune system.

 While the mRNA vaccines are new to market, the research behind them has been studied and worked on for decades.